 One of the most important aspects of Test Automation is getting into the rhythm of running everything regularly with continuous testing.
 This doesn’t mean kicking off a test run once a week or even every other day.
 We’re talking at least every day.
 Getting into that rhythm of running at a steady cadence that helps you improve your process and your tests.

 Let’s be clear though.
 This doesn’t have to be part of any larger continuous development, integration or deployment process.
-That might be you’re end goal.
+That might be your end goal.
 However, you can get into this habit on your own and without waiting for others who you might think you’re dependent on.
-In fact it’s usually better if you setup this continuous testing process and system in isolation so that you have complete control everything in the early stages.
+In fact, it’s usually better if you set up this continuous testing process and system in isolation so that you have complete control everything in the early stages.
 What we’re really talking about here is putting yourself in a position where you are in the habit of continuous testing.

 This needs to become a discipline that you embed in your way of working.
 Continuous Automated Testing needs to become your number one habit for the following reasons:

 It’s madness to think that you can write an automated test and that once it’s run the first time successfully you’ll never have to touch it again.
 Automated tests are code.
 Code takes time to evolve and become stable.
 Your tests will take time to evolve and become stable too.
 More often than not they’ll fail over and over again in the early days.
 They’ll fail because there are conditions you never thought of.
 Issues will crop up because you may have done a poor job the first time around.
 Failures happen for lots of reasons.
 Running your tests in a continuous test environment will help force you to tweak and perfect those tests over time.
 You’ll need to be diligent about this.
 You’ll need to work just as hard to make your tests reliable as you did to write them in the first place.
 Having a system in place that runs them continuously and automatically will support you in that effort.